 University Governor

-One University Governor shall be appointed by the University of Oxford.
-The Chair of the Trust shall invite the University Vice- Chancellor to appoint a University Governor.
-The absence of any such agreed process shall not preclude the University from appointing its University Governor.
+One University Governor shall be appointed by Oxford Brookes University.
+The Chair of the Trust shall invite the University Vice- Chancellor to appoint one University Governor.
+The absence of any such invitation shall not preclude the University from appointing its University Governor.

 Partnership Organisation Governors

-The Trust shall invite Mind (the National Association for Mental Health) to nominate one of its members who have an interest in mental health to represent the Forum for the purposes of this Constitution.
+The Trust shall invite Buckinghamshire Mind to nominate one of its members who have an interest in mental health to represent the partner for the purposes of this Constitution.

-The Trust shall invite Age UK Oxfordshire to nominate one of its members who have an interest in mental health or community health to represent the Forum for the purposes of this Constitution.
+The Trust shall invite Age UK Oxfordshire to nominate one of its members who have an interest in mental health or community health to represent the partner for the purposes of this Constitution.

 Tenure of Governors